 What is Black Friday?

-Black Friday is the name used to describe the Friday following Thanksgiving, when stores heavily discount items and hold mega sales.
-So it probably comes as no surprise that this shopping event started off in America, but it’s certainly spread across the Atlantic, as many British firms also hold Black Friday sales.
+Black Friday is the name used to describe the Friday following Thanksgiving.
+Traditionally, it’s when stores heavily discount items and hold mega sales.
+This shopping event started off in America, but it’s certainly spread across the Atlantic, as many British firms also hold Black Friday sales.

 When is Black Friday 2022?